-If you are trying to find the best succulents in India that can survive easily in Indian climate…
+If you are trying to find the types of succulents in India that can survive easily in the Indian climate?

 Then, you have come to the right place.

 Succulents look super adorable, can fit anywhere and require minimal care.